szstonelee/elephant_eye_c_plusplus/vector_skip_list.md

 In the vector of keys, it is unsorted.
 I limit the vector capacity to a small value, e.g., 64, for matching the cache size of CPU.
 In this way, If we need find a key in an unsorted vector, the complexity is O(N).
 But if considering the effect of memory locality, the performance will be compensated.
 The question is, how much is the trade off？

 In [bench_vectskipset.cc](https://github.com/szstonelee/elephant_eye_c_plusplus/blob/master/code/vbench_vectskipset.cc) bench_scan_cmp(), I will compare the performances for range scan between skip list and vector skip list where they are constructed by random insertion.
 If you are interested in the contigous insertion, please read [Skip List performance with different memory layouts](skip_list_performance_with_memory.md).
-But in reality, if no internal optimazation for skip list periodically, the tree should be in random memory layout.
+In reality, if no internal optimazation for skip list periodically happens, the tree should be in random memory layout.

 Because all are assumed in single threaded condition, we can use Immutable Iterator for Vector Skip List.
 Immutable Iterator needs the guarentee that the tree can not be modified when the iterator is being used.
 Check the class of VectSkipSet::ImmuIter.